-At July 30, 2011, the Company had total deferred tax assets of approximately \$46.7 million, with a corresponding valuation allowance of \$46.7 million and a total deferred tax liability of approximately \$1.9 million.
-The deferred tax assets include approximately \$17.0 million of net operating loss carryforwards that expire through 2029 and approximately \$8.4 million of deferred gain on sale-leaseback and, to a lesser extent, other book/tax timing differences.
+At July 28, 2012, the Company had total deferred tax assets of approximately \$50.4 million, with a corresponding valuation allowance of \$3.5 million.
+The deferred tax assets include approximately \$22.3 million of net operating loss carryforwards and approximately \$7.8 million of deferred gain on sale-leaseback and, to a lesser extent, other book/tax timing differences.
+As of July 28, 2012, the Company had gross net operating loss carryforwards of \$61.8 million for federal income tax purposes and \$32.0 million for state income tax purposes that are available to offset future taxable income through fiscal year 2031.
+Included in the net operating loss carryforwards for both federal and state income tax is approximately \$10.8 million relating to stock compensation deductions, the tax benefit from which, if realized, will be credited to additional paid-in capital.